Tharaka14/Tharaka14/README.md

 ### About Me

+I'm a full-stack developer with expertise in front-end and back-end development, crafting scalable web applications and intuitive user experiencesI have experience in freelance web development, designing and developing interactive websites, including projects for universities and businesses.

 🔹 Passionate about building web applications that solve real-world problems.
 🔹 Interested in Web Development, UI/UX, and Cloud Computing.
 🔹 Actively contributing to open-source projects.